Higherings/AutoBackupCRR/README.md

 It will copy AMIs or EBS Snapshots, and RDS (including Aurora) Snapshots with a specified Tag and Value from a source region to another region.
 (This could help on keeping a pilot-light Multi-Region site)

-If it's now working on your Region create an Issue and I will fix it.
+If it's not working on your Region create an Issue and I will fix it.

 > Version 1.0.0